OfficeDev/Microsoft-Teams-Samples/samples/bot-request-approval/csharp/README.md

   ![Request Card](BotRequestApproval/Images/RequestCard.png)

 - After submitting the request, requester can edit or cancel the request.
+  **Note:** Users who created the card will only be able to see the buttons to edit or cancel the request.

   ![Edit/Cancel Card](BotRequestApproval/Images/EditCancelCard.png)

 Manager:

 - After requester submit the request, manager can approve/reject the request.
-   - Note: Only the manager of the request will see the buttons to approve/reject the request.
+  **Note:** Manager of the task request will only be able to see the buttons to approve or reject the request.

   ![Approve/Reject Card](BotRequestApproval/Images/ApproveRejectCard.png)